JoeTsui925/the-SAGH-for-solving-2DRP/README.md

-# the-SAGH-for-solving-2DRP
-<h1 align="center" style="margin: 30px 0 30px; font-weight: bold;">A hybrid algorithm to solve the 2DRP</h1>
+<h1 align="center" style="margin: 30px 0 30px; font-weight: bold;">A hybrid algorithms to solve the 2DRP</h1>
 ## Introduction to the project

-This project is used to realize the implementation of heap optimization skyline heuristic algorithm, combined skyline heuristic genetic algorithm, and skyline adaptive genetic algorithm to solve two-dimensional rectangular binning problem。
+This project uses four algorithms: the Skyline Heuristic, the Improved Skyline Heuristic, the Adaptive Genetic Algorithm and the Skyline Adaptive Genetic Hybrid Algorithm to solve the two-dimensional rectangular packing problem.
+The results of the test on the selected datasets show the time solver and space utilization of the four algorithms.

 ## Project preparation